-We have incurred substantial losses since inception and have a net capital deficiency.
+We have incurred substantial losses since inception.
 This raises substantial doubt about our ability to continue as a going concern.
 In the event we are not able to continue operations you will likely suffer a complete loss of your investment in our securities.